apache/nifi/nifi-external/nifi-kafka-connect/README.md

 this may not work as well, because only a limited number of FlowFiles will be made available to the Processor.
 We can still use these Processor in order to merge the data together, but with a bit of a limitation.

 If MergeContent / MergeRecord are triggered but do not have enough FlowFiles to create a batch, the processor will do nothing.
-If there are more FlowFiles queued up than the configured maximum number of entries, the Processor will merge up to that number of FlowFiles but then leave the rest sitting in the queue.
-The next invocation will then not have enough FlowFiles to create a batch and therefore will remain queued.
-In either of these situations, the result can be that the dataflow is constantly triggering the merge processor, which makes no process, and as a result the dataflow times out and rolls back the entire session.
-Therefore, it is advisable that the MergeContent / MergeRecord processors be configured with a `Minimum Number of Entries` of `1` and a very large value for the
+Therefore, it is advisable that the MergeContent / MergeRecord processors be configured with a `Minimum Number of Entries` of `1` and `Minimum Group Size` of `0 B` (default settings).
+As a result, the MergeContent / MergeRecord processor will create a merged FlowFile from input FlowFiles available in the given execution of the connector and will not wait for more data.
-`Maximum Number of Entries` property (for example 1000000).
-Kafka Connect properties such as `offset.flush.timeout.ms` may be used to control the amount of data that gets merged together.
+Kafka Connect properties such as `offset.flush.timeout.ms` may be used to control the amount of data that is provided by the Kafka Connect framework for a single execution of the connector. `Maximum Number of Entries` and `Maximum Group Size` processor properties can also be used to maximize the size of the merged FlowFile.
+It may create multiple merged FlowFiles per connector execution, the last FlowFile will contain the leftover items and it may be smaller than the maximum size.